Evergreen Smart Power: Identifying new product and revenue streams

 However, VPPs are complex, cutting across systems integration, energy trading and consumer engagement models, as well as the need to work with District Network Operators and EV manufacturers.
 So to overcome resource limitations and explore wider opportunities in the market, Evergreen needed additional expertise.

-Selected as part in the first intake of the Catapult’s Innovator Support Platform (ISP), Evergreen Smart Power was able to access value-added expertise and skills in which many start-up business struggle for resource.
+Selected as part in the first intake of the Energy Launchpad, Evergreen Smart Power was able to access value-added expertise and skills in which many start-up business struggle for resource.

 Tailored support for selected SMEs utilising the Catapult assets and capabilities, and delivery partner offerings, such as business model development, energy system integration assessment, consumer insights guidance, digital fitness, market testing and validation, investor readiness, specialist advice, as well as identification for Acceleration support.

-The Catapult focused on helping Evergreen develop their future roadmap through competitive landscaping, consumer insights/trial and detailed business model analysis.
+The Energy Launchpad focused on helping Evergreen develop their future roadmap through competitive landscaping, consumer insights/trial and detailed business model analysis.

 - Evergreen worked with Delivery Support Network partner Gemserv on Competitor Landscaping to identify competitors, key strengths and potential blind spots to help refine their target market and strategy (which informed their next work package: Business Modelling).

 - We then explored their Value Proposition with our Business Model Innovation team to help Evergreen develop their business model using insights from Competitive Landscaping work.
 This examined alternative target markets and revenue streams.
 Outputs were developed to be used for pitches to future investors.